 Step 1: Tell your story on your resume and LinkedIn

-When applying for product management jobs, one of the biggest pitfalls we see is candidates who do not have a strong story on their resume and LinkedIn.
-If you are looking for your first PM role, your experience might not exactly match.
+When applying for product management jobs, you need to have a strong story on your resume and LinkedIn.
+This is especially true if you are looking for your first PM role because your experience might not exactly match.
 Therefore, you need to show your skills as much as possible.
 This helps recruiters know you are a good candidate who should move forward in the process.

 In order to do this, each statement should show the impact of the work, rather than just what was done.
 You also need to include quantification of results and/or scale of the project.
 These statements will likely take up more space, but it is worth it to help you stand out.

-For example, this is a statement that only shows grunt work:
+For example, this is a statement that only shows the grunt work that you did: